OpenChain-Project/Japan-WG-General/License-Info-Exchange/Proposal/Proposal-of-SPDX-Lite.md

 **2.4.1 (3.4.1)** Purpose: Provide the actual file name of the package, or path of the directory being treated as a package.
 This may include the packaging and compression methods used as part of the file name, if appropriate.

 **2.4.2 (3.4.2)** Intent: The actual file name of the compressed file containing the package may be a significant technical element that needs to be included with each package identification information.
-If a grouping, like a set of files in a subdirectory, is being treated as a package, the subdirectory name may be appropriate to provide.
-Subdirectory name is preceeded with a `./`.
-See [RFC 3986][rfc3986] for syntax.

 **2.4.3 (3.4.3)** Cardinality: Optional, one.